 Note: This post contains affiliate links.
 As always, we only link to products we’ve used and that we think add value to our readers.

 Ireland is the perfect road trip destination.
-As soon as we locked in our airfare (which we booked on a complete whim after seeing $400RT flights to Dublin on Skyscanner), we knew we wanted to rent a car and see as much of the country as possible.
+As soon as we locked in our airfare (which we booked on a complete whim after seeing $400RT flights to Dublin on Skyscanner), we knew we wanted to rent a car and take the ultimate Ireland road trip.

 We had one week to spend in the country, and our flight itinerary demanded that start and end our trip in Dublin.
 In the end, we decided a coast-to-coast, road trip of Ireland’s south would allow us to hit most of the places on our “must-see” list, such as the Cliffs of Moher and Blarney Castle.